Allenuzoma/LEMP-STACK/README.md

 ![image](https://github.com/user-attachments/assets/df126ddb-646a-4381-aa17-bb0120cbde89)

-We can see all items entered into our table is showing.
+We can see all items entered into our table in our datatbase are showing.
 This confirms that PHP is communicating with MySQL to serve contents from the database.

 **THANK YOU**